 With NVIDIA NeMo and Morpheus, this lack of available training data to create such spear phishing detectors is now an issue of the past.
 The NVIDIA Morpheus cybersecurity AI framework provides a Natural Language Processing (NLP) model that has been trained using synthetic emails generated by NeMo to identify spear phishing attempts.
 Morpheus is able to infer whether an email is spear phishing or not by first determining the intent of the email: whether it is seeking financial information, requesting cryptocurrency, or asking for personal financial information, such as account and routing numbers.
 Morpheus then combines the intent of the message with anonymized historical data of the sender, including syntactic analysis, message timing, and previous intentions.
 The spear phishing model incorporates all of this data into an actionable result.

 To reduce the time to develop a phishing detection solution, NVIDIA has developed the Spear Phishing AI Workflow.
 This workflow leverages NVIDIA Morpheus, the open-source Postfix mail server, a PostgreSQL database, as well as a series of pre-trained models using generative AI techniques.
 Model inference occurs within the Morpheus pipeline, where a score is generated, correlating the classification of the message’s intent based upon its content.
 The end-user is then notified to verify the safety of the email, which was flagged by the AI model, for intent confirmation.
 This feedback can then be used to re-train the model and generate additional training emails.

 This NVIDIA AI Workflow contains:

-A reference for solution deployment in production, includes components like authentication, logging and monitoring the workflow.
+A reference for solution deployment in production, including components like logging and monitoring the workflow.

-Cloud Native deployable bundle packaged as helm charts
+Cloud-native deployable bundle packaged as a single helm chart

 The following cloud-native Kubernetes services are used with this workflow: